junipertcy/RegRank/README.md

 ## License

 **regrank** is open-source and licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).
+This means that you are welcome to include this library in your own projects, whether they are open-source or proprietary.
+The main idea is to allow you to use the library's functionality freely, while ensuring that any improvements made directly to regrank itself are shared back with the community -- through a legal mechanism called ["weak copyleft"](https://fossa.com/blog/all-about-copyleft-licenses/).

+## Acknowledgments
+TCY wants to thank Perplexity.ai and [gemini-2.5-pro-preview-06-05](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-pro).